 “I’m excited to join the “the AI in Pharma Discovery West Summit” because data science in general and artificial intelligence technologies in particular are a critical component of our efforts to accelerate the drug discovery process.
 They materialize at various stages of our value-chain from library design and reaction optimization to the analysis of profiling data.”

-“I am looking forward to presenting my most recent work in massively-multitask machine learning, and to hearing about others’ efforts applying AI to target discovery and drug design.
+“I am looking forward to presenting my most recent work in massively-multitask machine learning, and to hearing about others’ efforts applying AI to drug discovery.
 I look forward to stimulating discussions with many experts in the vibrant Bay Area AI/drug discovery ecosystem.”

-“I am looking forward to the AI in Pharma: Target identification conference because AI applications in pharma have matured beyond the hype and are driving real impact in drug discovery.
+“I am looking forward to the AI in Pharma: Discovery West conference because AI applications in pharma have matured beyond the hype and are driving real impact in drug discovery.
 Having the opportunity to interact – in person – with other scientific leaders pushing the envelope in data science applications to problems in human health is something I’m particularly excited about.”